smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ### Storing subscriptions

-SDL should store the list of applications that subscribed to certain button.
+SDL should store the list of applications that are subscribed to a certain button.
-According to proposed API HMI does not know anything about applications that subscribed to button.
+According to existing API, HMI does not know anything about applications that are subscribed to a button.

-When application1 subscribes to new button, SDL should send `SubscribeButton` request to HMI.
+When application1 subscribes to a new button, SDL should send `SubscribeButton` request to HMI.

 When application2 subscribes to **the same** button, SDL should **not** send anything to HMI, and store subscription internally.

-When any application subscribes to the **new** button, SDL should send `SubscribeButton` request to HMI.
+When any application subscribes to a **new** button, SDL should send `SubscribeButton` request to HMI.

-When the last application subscribed to certain button unsubscribed SDL should send `UnsubscribeButton` request to HMI.
+When the last application subscribed to certain button unsubscribes SDL should send `UnsubscribeButton` request to HMI.

 When the last application subscribed to certain button unregiteres SDL should send `UnsubscribeButton` request to HMI.